tiagokos/matching/README.md

 - what about if list of jobs is huge (billons of jobs... or billon of workers)?
 - response has to contain data (3 jobs), no matter what...
 - is it worth to serialize the whole input?
+- should we cache all the possibilities from the beginning and keep results in some in-memory cache?

 # questions